 "We picked this area because of all the conveniences for raising children," she said.
 "We've been able to walk to so many activities. ...
 We've been to tons of art-center classes, junior-museum classes and sports programs."

 Julie O'Grady grew up in Palo Alto and saw no reason to move her family anywhere else.

 "The area is so youth oriented and it feels like a homely community," she said.
 "My daughter walks to school or rides her scooter sometimes.
 It saves the parents gas money since our kids can walk just about everywhere."

-Neuman said what have changed are the houses themselves.
+Neuman said what has changed are the houses themselves.